Looking for something to make for that hard-to-crochet-for person? Why not try a crochet gift bag instead?

 You can use any size yarn you like – it’s great for using up your stash and some leftover odds and ends!
-I chose two colors of Premier Just Yarn Worsted, which I picked up at my local Dollar Tree.
+I chose three colors of Premier Just Yarn Worsted, which I picked up months ago at my local Dollar Tree.

 Before we begin… let’s get Social!

 I would love for you to come follow me on

 Instagram (get sneak peeks of what’s coming up!)

 My Facebook Page (come join the fun!)

 Follow me on Pinterest (I pin tons of free patterns to my boards!)

 Join my Facebook group (lots of awesome crochet talk there)